joostkremers/parsebib/README.md

 ### Returning entries for display ###

-In order to return entries in a way that is suitable for display, `parsebib` can expand `@string` abbreviations and resolve cross-references while reading the contents of a `.bib` file.
-When `@string` abbreviations are expanded, abbreviations in field values (or `@string` definitions) are replaced with their expansion.
+In order to return entries in a way that is suitable for display, `parsebib` can expand `@string` abbreviations, resolve cross-references and prettify or remove TeX markup while reading the contents of a `.bib` file.
 In addition, the braces or double quotes around field values are removed, and multiple spaces and newlines in sequence are reduced to a single space.

+When `@string` abbreviations are expanded, abbreviations in field values (or `@string` definitions) are replaced with their expansion, so that field values are (more or less) shown the way they would appear after processing with BibTeX / `biblatex`.

 Resolving cross-references means that if an entry that has a `crossref` field, fields in the cross-referenced entry that are not already part of the cross-referencing entry are added to it.
 Both BibTeX's (rather simplistic) inheritance rule and BibLaTeX's more sophisticated inheritance schema are supported.
 It is also possible to specify a custom inheritance schema.

+Prettifying TeX markup involves replacing LaTeX commands for special characters with their Unicode representations (i.e., `\textdollar` is replaced with $, `\S` with §, etc.), removal of any remaining LaTeX commands and braces.
+Obligatory arguments of LaTeX commands are retained, and the arguments of `\textit` and friends are given text properties so that they display as italic, bold, etc. (provided a suitable font is used in Emacs).

 Expanding `@Strings` and resolving cross-references can also be done across files, if the result of parsing one file are passed as arguments when parsing the next file.
 Details are discussed below.